carpentries-lab/metagenomics-shell/_episodes/06-organization.md

 # Getting your project started

 Project organization is one of the most important parts of a sequencing project, and yet is often overlooked amidst the excitement of getting a first look at new data.
-Of course, while it's best to get yourself organized before you even begin your analyses, it's never too late to start, either.
+Of course, while it is best to get yourself organized before you even begin your analyses, it is never too late to start, either.

 You should approach your sequencing project similarly to how you do a biological experiment and this ideally begins with experimental design.
 We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and that you have